zumasys/docs/guide/jbase/Administration/Installation Guides/LINUX INSTALLATION GUIDE.md

 ## SUPPORT

 Contact jBASE support in the United States at 866 582 8447 and from the United Kingdom at 0808 189 3266.
-You may also email devsup@jbase.com and visit <u><a href="http://www.jbase.com/support/">http://www.jbase.com/support/</a></u> for more support options.
+You may also email devsup@jbase.com and visit [http://www.jbase.com/support/](http://www.jbase.com/support/) for more support options.